CrochetProject/CrochetCraze/_src/behindTheScenes.md

 - Yours doesn't have to look exactly like mine with naming schemes, but the general structure should be the same.
 - As you can see, my Pattern Landing HTML file is within the folder `pattern-landing`

-So, for creating a link to our second page, you will have to accommodate for this extra folder.
+So, for creating a link to my second page, I will have to accommodate for this extra folder.

 Within my `home.njk` I've made a simple nav:
 ```html